Page images

 Then shall follow one of these two Collects for the King, the Priest standing as before, and saying, Let us pray.

-kingdom is everlasting, and power infinite; Have mercy upon the whole Church; and so rule the heart of thy chosen Servant GEORGE, our King and Governour, that he (knowing whose minister he is) may above all things seek thy honour and glory and that we, and all his subjects (duly considering whose authority he hath) may faithfully serve, honour, and humbly obey him, in thee, and for thee, according to thy blessed Word Christ our Lord, who with thee and ordinance; through Jesus and the Holy Ghost liveth and reigneth, ever one God, world without end.
+A kingdom is everlasting, and power infinite; Have mercy upon the whole Church; and so rule the heart of thy chosen Servant GEORGE, our King and Governour, that he (knowing all things seek thy honour and whose minister he is) may above glory and that we, and all his subjects (duly considering whose authority he hath) may faithfully serve, honour, and humbly obey him, in thee, and for thee, according to thy blessed Word and ordinance; through Jesus Christ our Lord, who with thee and the Holy Ghost liveth and reigneth, ever one God, world without end.
 Amen.

 Or,

-holy Word, that the hearts of Kings are in thy rule and governance, and that thou dost dispose and turn them as it seemeth best to thy godly wisdom: We humbly beseech thee so to dispose and govern the heart of GEORGE thy Servant, our King and Governour, that, in all his thoughts, words, and works, he may ever seek thy honour and glory, and study to preserve thy people committed to his charge, in wealth, peace, and godliness: Grant this, O merciful Father, for thy dear Son's sake, Jesus Christ our Lord.
+holy Word, that the hearts of Kings are in thy rule and governance, and that thou dost dispose and turn them as it seemeth best to thy godly wis-judge both the quick and the dom: We humbly beseech thee so to dispose and govern the heart of GEORGE thy Servant, our King and Governour, that, in all his thoughts, words, and works, he may ever seek thy honour and glory, and study to preserve thy people committed to his charge, in wealth, peace, and godliness: Grant this, O merciful Father, for thy dear Son's sake, Jesus Christ our Lord.
 Amen.

 Then shall be said the Collect of the Day.
-And immediately after the Collect the Priest shall read the Epistle, saying, The Epistle [or, The portion of Scripture appointed for the Epistle] is written in the - Chapter of beginning at the -Verse.
+And immediately after the Collect the Priest shall read the Epistle, saying, The Epistle (or, The portion of Scripture appointed for the Epistle] is written in the Chapter of- beginning at the Verse.
 And the Epistle ended, he shall say, Here endeth the Epistle.
-Then shall he read the Gospel (the people all standing up) saying, The holy Gos pel is written in the Chapter
+Then shall ke read the Gospel (the people all standing up) saying, The holy Gospel is written in the

 « PreviousContinue »